 5. Assistance with costs of educational visits or trips (e.g., field trips, university interviews, work placements)

 Reasonable cost limits will apply.
-Trips supported under bursary must be essential to the curriculum, I.E the qualification could not be completed without the trip.
+Trips supported under bursary must be essential to the curriculum, i.e the qualification could not be completed without the trip.

 6. One-off payments linked to specific costs where students would otherwise be prevented from participating in further education.